StioStudio/stio_studio/README.md

 # stio_studio

 This is a language I want to make in the future :)

-Pleas give me ideas of how it whouled have worked.
-By making a issue or a comment on: https://scratch.mit.edu/users/stio_studio/
+Please give me ideas of how it would work, by making a issue here on github or a comment on my [scratch profile](https://scratch.mit.edu/users/stio_studio/)!

-### Options on variable:
+### Options for variables:
 ```
 number / num